 Above all else, work diligently to keep your relationship strong.
 As you can probably tell, rules are really important, but the relationship you have with your child is even more important.
 Take the time to involve them and help them take ownership of the rules.
 You’ll find the fights decreasing and the relationships and harmony in your home increasing.
 It’s worth the effort!

-Should you need help finding therapeutic schools near me or reform schools or boarding schools or Christian boarding schools, please let us know.
+Should you need help finding alternative schools, therapeutic homes for troubled kids, therapeutic boarding schools, schools for troubled teens, Christian boarding schools, or boarding schools, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.

 Establishing Rules for the Whole Family | Parent Help Resources